When people think of adobe, they most likely picture traditional Pueblo style ruins crumbling back into the desert floors of Arizona and New Mexico.

 Back then they just seemed like really old houses.
-Today, I have a whole new appreciation for these homes, many on Historic Registers, with their five foot thick walls, exposed beam ceilings, cool tile floors and mesquite wood burning fire places.
+Today, I have a whole new appreciation for these homes, many on Historic Registers, with their five-foot thick walls, exposed beam ceilings, cool tile floors, and mesquite wood-burning fireplaces.

-I love traditional architecture and every once in a while I see something old that has been beautifully transformed into something new, or something new, skillfully designed in the old traditional style.
+I love traditional architecture and every once in awhile I see something old that has been beautifully transformed into something new, or something new, skillfully designed in the old traditional style.
 Here are two beautiful adobe homes that I would like to share.

 The first Adobe built in 1957 is located in the beautiful foothills of Tucson's Santa Catalina mountains.
 The transformation is by Studio Encanto.

-Studio Encanto is an award winning interior design firm founded in 1985 by Christy Martin who specializes in Spanish Colonial Revival, Santa Barbara Mission, Contemporary, Santa Fe and Old Ranch interiors.
+Studio Encanto is an award-winning interior design firm founded in 1985 by Christy Martin who specializes in Spanish Colonial Revival, Santa Barbara Mission, Contemporary, Santa Fe and Old Ranch interiors.

 The bones of the house had not been disturbed and the location was perfect for a fresh take on an old style.
-A large wall that once divided the living room and dining room was removed.
+A large wall that once divided the living room and dining room were removed.

 Red quarry tile was tiled over with ungrouted travertine squares, set running bond.
 All the knotty pine walls were covered in a clean, cool shade of white.

 The kitchen is a calm, cool, confident mix of contemporary and traditional.

 Paired with a neutral palette, this residence feels like a spa in the desert.